-In November 2019, SRCD submitted a competitive proposal for \$1.49M to the Department of Fish and Wildlife under the Watershed and Delta Ecosystem Restoration Program.
-The SRCD proposed implementation project would be the largest resilient infrastructure project conducted in Suisun Marsh and affecting 4,448 acres of wetland habitats (nearly 10% of brackish wetlands).
+In December 2020, SRCD submitted a pre-proposal for \$1.49M to the Delta Stewardship Council for a competitive science grant.
+The SRCD led study would be the largest resilient infrastructure project conducted in Suisun Marsh and affecting 4,448 acres of wetland habitats (nearly 10% of brackish wetlands).
 It would be led by a unique private-public partnership of SRCD, 11 landowners contributing ~\$170,000 in cost-share funds, the California Waterfowl Association (CWA) donating foundation support, and hydrologic engineering experts (RMA) who developed a unique prioritization model to identify best areas for infrastructure improvements.
 The goal under the 30-year Suisun Marsh Habitat Management, Preservation, and Restoration Plan EIS/EIR (2014) also is to enhance 50,000 acres of brackish wetlands.
-The project would benefit native resident and migratory species including special status species (Salt Marsh Harvest Mouse, Delta Smelt) by providing opportunity for increased adaptive management efforts.
+The project would benefit native resident and migratory species including special status species (Salt Marsh

+Harvest Mouse, Delta Smelt) by providing opportunity for increased adaptive management efforts.